-Field Data Collection Sheets shall constitute data reports for analyses using field equipment or test kits.
+Field Data Collection Sheets or the ArcGIS Collector App attribute table shall constitute data reports for analyses using field equipment or test kits.
 Whenever samples are sent to a laboratory for analysis, data reports are provided by the laboratory showing the sample location, date and time of collection, results of the analysis, the reporting limit, the person who conducted the analysis, and the analytical method used.